Mark Penn

 Mark J. Penn (born January 15, 1954) is an American businessman, pollster, political strategist, and author.

-Penn is chairman and chief executive officer of Stagwell, a marketing group created upon the merger of Stagwell Marketing Group—a private equity fund founded by Penn—and MDC Partners, of which Penn had been chief executive officer.

-He was formerly chief strategy officer of Microsoft Corporation, as well as chief executive officer of Burson-Marsteller (now part of Burson Cohn & Wolfe).
+Penn is chairman and chief executive officer of Stagwell, a marketing group.
+He was formerly chief strategy officer of Microsoft Corporation and chief executive officer of Burson-Marsteller.
+Penn is the author of the books Microtrends (2007) and Microtrends Squared (2018).

 Together with Douglas Schoen, he was co-founder of the polling firm PSB Research, whose clients included President Bill Clinton, British prime minister Tony Blair, and Bill Gates.
 Penn was a chief strategist and pollster in the Hillary Clinton 2008 presidential campaign.
-Penn is the author of Microtrends (2007) and Microtrends Squared (2018).
-Penn later became a defender of Donald Trump, opposing his impeachment, consulting on his presidential campaign, and alleging a "deep state" conspiracy against him.
+Penn later became a defender of Donald Trump, opposing his impeachment, consulting on his 2020 presidential campaign, and alleging a "deep state" conspiracy against him.

 Early life and education

 Penn was born in New York City and raised in Riverdale.
-His father was a Lithuanian immigrant who died when Penn was 10 years old.
+His father, a Lithuanian immigrant, was a kosher poultry-plant owner, who died when Penn was 10 years old.
 He was raised by his mother Blanche, who worked as a schoolteacher.
 Both of his brothers credit Penn with keeping the family together after their father's death.
-Penn graduated from the elite Horace Mann School in New York City in 1972.
-He conducted his first poll, which determined that the Horace Mann faculty was more liberal than was the country at large on the issue of civil rights, when he was 13.
+Penn graduated from Horace Mann School in Riverdale in 1972.
+He conducted his first poll, which determined that the Horace Mann faculty was more liberal than was the country at large on the issue of civil rights, when he was 13, as well as polling classmates about sex and drugs.